What is Myopia?

 - Multifocal soft contact lenses are another option that appears to be effective.
 These lenses are specially designed for myopia management, and several studies have shown them to be effective compared to conventional soft contact lenses or glasses.

 - Multifocal glasses may be helpful for some children.
 However, the evidence is not as clear for this form of myopia management.
-Some studies show a positive effect and others do not.

 Schedule an Appointment Today in Dallas, TX at Plaza Vision Center!